• Skip to main content

 Are pumpkin puree and canned pumpkin the same thing?

 You should note that pumpkin pie filling is not the same as canned or pureed pumpkin.
-Pumpkin pie filling with have tons of added sugar, so you definitely don’t want to use that in your recipe!
+Pumpkin pie filling has tons of added sugar, so you definitely don’t want to use that in your recipe!

 Storage